AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-47875-unable-to-add-product-to-customer-cart-for-store-view-scope-with-inventory-management.md

 ## Issue

-Admin users are unable to add a product to a customer cart using **[!UICONTROL Manage shopping cart]** in Admin for a particular store view scope with MSI installed.
+Admin users are unable to add a product to a customer cart using the **[!UICONTROL Manage Shopping Cart]** feature in the Admin for a particular store view scope with MSI installed.

 <u>Prerequisites</u>: